Periodic words, common subsequences and frogs: Computer simulations

 To verify the algorithm's correctness, we ran a number of simulations in which we used both the new algorithm and the usual dynamic programming algorithm on many pairs of random words $V,W\in \bet^n$.
 For the binary alphabet, we ran the experiment with $n=2,500$ (300,000 times), $n=5,000$ (300,000 times), $n=10,000$ (100,000 times), $n=20,000$ (30,000 times), $n=50,000$ (18,350 times), $n=250,000$ (2,670 times), $n=500,000$ (1,080 times), and $n=1,200,000$ (120 times).
 In all these experiments, the new probabilistic algorithm produced the same answer as the usual dynamic programming algorithm.

 These experiments gave us enough statistical evidence to trust the results of further computations using this algorithm.

 After writing this paper, we learned from Alex Tiskin that a similar idea was independently proposed by Schimd and Bilard~\cite{schimd_edit} in the context of Levenshtein distance.
+The \emph{Levenshtein distance} between words $V$ and $W$ is the least number of insertions, deletions, or symbol alterations needed to turn $V$ into $W$.
+Note that the least number of insertions and deletions need to turn $V$ into $W$ is $\len V+\len W-2\LCS(V,W)$.
 Denoting by $L(V,W)$ the Levenshtein distance between words $V$ and $W$, one may define $L_T(V,W)$ in a manner similar to how $\LCS_T(V,W)$ was defined.
 Schimd and Bilardi computed $L_T$ for $T=\sqrt n$ and $n=2^{20}$ as a way to estimate $\E_{V,W\sim\bet^n}L(V,W)$.
 To test their approach in the context of the LCS, we computed $\LCS_{\sqrt n}$ for $n=2^{20}$.
 Out of 130 random trials, not in a single trial did $\LCS(V,W)$ and $\LCS_{\sqrt n}(V,W)$ agree.

 \paragraph{Computational results and new conjectures.} Since the faster algorithm has allowed us to perform more extensive (and thus more accurate) computations than before, these computations suggested new conjectures about the LCS of a pair of random words.